If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Apart from serving as a mill it also housed a cardboard manufactory and a popular restaurant.

-When the Zschopau river dam at Kriebstein was built the mill was dismantled before the location was flooded in 1929 by the rising waters of the
+When the Zschopau river dam at Kriebstein was built the mill was dismantled before the site was flooded in 1929 by the rising waters of the

 reservoir.